-The company maintains positions in a variety of non-derivative financial instruments in accordance with its investment management strategy.
-The company's investment strategy states that its investible funds shall be spread among different financial institutions in such a way that no single financial institutions shall hold more than 20% of its invested funds.
-The company's investment profile comprises short term deposit in financial institution in Nigeria and the FGN Sukuk.
+The Company maintains positions in a variety of non-derivative financial instruments in accordance with its investment management strategy.
+The Company's investment strategy states that its investible funds shall be spread among different financial institutions in such a way that no single financial institutions shall hold more than 20% of its invested funds.
+The Company's investment profile comprises short term deposit in financial institution in Nigeria, the FGN Sukuk and commercial papers.